NotBioWaste905/Meshwork/README.md

 🕸🕸🕸

-Meshwork is a CRM that represents tasks as a directed graph to ensure visibility of task blocking, dependencies, and bottlenecks.
+Meshwork is a project management system that represents tasks as a directed graph to ensure visibility of task blocking, dependencies, and bottlenecks.
 It supports heavy automation including GitHub Workflows integration, GitLab CI/CD, artifact-demanding tasks, and automated PR reviews.

 ## Features